Acklam, Ryedale: History

+The village was a part of the East Riding of Yorkshire until 1974.
+Between 1974 and 2023 it was in the Ryedale district.

 The etymology of the name is derived from Old English āc (an oak tree) and lēah (a forest or wood clearing).

 There are the remains of an earthwork motte and bailey castle on a ridge overlooking the village to the south.

 Governance

-The village lies within the Westminster Parliamentary Constituency of Thirsk and Malton; the Norton Electoral Division of North Yorkshire County Council; and the Derwent Ward of Ryedale District Council.
+The village lies within the Westminster Parliamentary Constituency of Thirsk and Malton and the Sheriff Hutton and Derwent Electoral Division of North Yorkshire Council.

 Demographics

 According to the 2001 UK census, Acklam parish had a population of 183, reducing to 168 at the 2011 Census.
 The 2011 census also showed that there were 72 dwellings in the Parish.

 Community

 There is no school in the village, but it is within the catchment area for Leavening Community Primary School one mile north of the village and the catchment area of Norton College for Secondary Education.
 The village is served by a District Council assisted service once per day.